How To Freeze Citrus – 3 Ways!

 - Place the filled tray in the freezer and freeze until cubes are solid.

 If you don’t have other plans for the trays (and the available space in your freezer) you can leave the cubes in them and pop them out as needed.

-Otherwise, store the cubes in a freezer safe plastic bag.
+Otherwise, store the cubes in a plastic freezer-style bag.
 Bonus points if you label the bag with how many tablespoons of juice are in each cube!

 Using The Cubes In A Recipe

 If you’re baking a recipe, defrost the cubes before adding to your batter.

 For soups and blender salsa we just toss the cubes right into the pot or food processor (this is where knowing how much juice is in a cube can be super helpful).